xing/hops/packages/postcss/README.md

 ### Usage

-This preset has no exports and therefore just needs to be installed in order to start writing CSS in external files and have them processed via the PostCSS preset env when importing them.
+Since this preset has no configuration, you can start writing CSS in external files and `import` / `require` them in your application code after installing this preset.

 ```css
 .headline {